 Best Practices For:

-We have two instructional designers on staff who are happy to meet with you to discuss any topics related to teaching and learning:
+We have an instructional designer on staff who is happy to meet with you to discuss any topics related to teaching and learning:

 Phone: (208) 885-6838